-The problem is that Blackberry encrypts its messages, and these governments and others want to access that encrypted information.
+The problem is that Blackberry encrypts its own messages using its own systems, and these governments and others want to access that encrypted information.
 Blackberry encryption is unbreakable and is the only cell phone smartphone company using its own operating systems.
 In other words certain branches of governments want to listen in on what you are saying and they can't on Blackberries.
 They read and hear everything you do on other smartphone devices, but Blackberry will not reveal any cipher or encryption keys.
+(They are the only personal phone that President Obama uses.
+And you KNOW the Secret Service must have approved it.)

 So now we recently have have services disrupted in the Middle East, Europe, India, then Africa, South America, Brazil, Chile and Canada.
 Coincidence or enemy action?
 Blackberry says it is not hacked.
-But they wouldn't tell you wold they?
-For the same reasons banks don't tell how they get swindled.
+But they wouldn't tell you would they?
+For the same reasons banks don't tell how or when they get swindled.

 They blame terrorism of course.
 As usual.
 Who knows what WMDs you could stuff into a Blackberry.
 Isn't that how the endless wars started in Iraq and Afghanistan?